Institute Publications

 Deutscher Rat für Internationales Privatrecht), the Institute has since 1965 been part of a cooperative effort publishing selected expert reports (

 Gutachten) that have been prepared by the Institute or other academic entities for use primarily by German courts.
+Currently, the reports are being produced in cooperation with a publishing house in the form of printed multi-year volumes.

 [more]

 Together with the German-Japanese Association of Jurists, the Institute has published the J.Japan.L. since 2004.
 Offering a timely documentation and analysis of the myriad lines of development Japanese law in western-languages, the Journal is an international periodical serving the needs of individuals interested in Japanese law.
+With an embargo period of two years, previous issues are available in open access green.

 [more]

 The GJCL is published by the German-Chinese Association of Jurists together with the Sino-German Institute for Legal Studies in Nanjing, and since 2015 in cooperation with the Max Planck Institute.
 The Journal publishes reports and analyses of current developments in China as well as translations of important new Chinese legislative acts.
+Starting from 2025, all articles are being published gold open access.

 [more]

 The Institute’s Research Paper Series is published on the online platform of the Social Science Research Network.
 In existence since 2010, the Accepted Paper Series presents a selection of articles authored by Institute staff members which have recently been accepted for print publication in journals or edited volumes.
+Regardless of the intended primary publication format, the findings from Institute-based research can thus reach an international audience in a timely and cost-free manner via the green open access route.

 [more]

 The Re-Publication Series of the Institute came into existence in 2022 and operates in connection with the repository of the Max Planck Society.
-Consistent with the notion of green (self-archiving) open access, the Institute’s editorial team works to see that all publications by Institute staff can be republished here where this is feasible., both legally and factually.
+Consistent with the notion of green (self-archiving) open access, the Institute’s editorial team works to see that all publications by Institute staff can be republished here where this is feasible, both legally and factually.

 [more]